5 tax tips when renovating property

 What significant renovations means exactly can be a bit of a grey area, but as a rough guide, moving around non-loadbearing walls within the property is probably okay, but adding rooms or another storey could be regarded as significant renovations.

 As these tips show, renovators can easily make some costly miscalculations when it comes to tax treatments.
+It would help if you have a estate planning attorney to help you map out your property before doing any work on it.
 If you have any questions or are unsure of the potential tax implications of your project, be sure to contact the team at Business Wise for help!